 The movie I watched for the first time tonight, “American Sniper” and the story it told, did not leave me feeling patriotic or wanting to join the military to become a “sniper”.
 It did confirm the feelings I have had all along, in fact feelings I have had most of my life.
 Sure, Chris Kyle was a hero.
 Sure he deserved a funeral attended by thousands.
 He was the greatest SEAL Sniper that ever lived.
 He didn’t die in combat, but he DID die in combat.
 The dude, Eddie Ray Routh, that killed Chris, and another fellow, Chad Littlefield, I believe, had real mental issues that supposedly were not the result of combat experience.
 It is pretty clear in my mind, that he should have been rejected for military service to begin with.
 So war DID kill Chris Kyle?
 He was trying to help other veterans, which helped to heal his fucked up mind.
 I don’t think he should have joined the Navy in the first place.
 He could have remained a rodeo bull rider.
 You decide.

 The sad part is that he died because of an unjust war.
-Iraq was one of the worst mistakes of mankind.
+Iraq is/was the prime example of an unjust war, along with the never-ending war in Afghanistan.
 Some would argue, “He died to save your ass, and to save this country”……BULLSHIT!!
 Soldiers like him have died for the military/industrial complex.
 FOLLOW THE MONEY!
 If instead, there were soldiers fighting an enemy, foreign or domestic, within the United States, THEY would be justified in going into battle and killing as many of the enemy as he or she could, and they would truly be heroes.
 Unless you are defending our country, all other war is bullshit.

-If they do the research, they will discover that most police violence is caused by the mental and emotional state of the officer.
+If they do the research, they will discover that most police violence is caused by the mental and emotional state of the officer, not the victim.
 It’s rare, but amazing, to see videos of police officers actually talking a person down from a life threatening moment, like a recent video wherein the officer verbally talked a dude with a knife into dropping the knife.
 THAT officer should get a special medal.

-I probably will add to this discussion from time to time.
-For the patriotic type, I am a patriot as well, I just don’t believe in wars and killing people in other countries.
+I probably will add to this discussion from time to time with additional posts.
+For the patriotic type, I am a patriot as well, I just don’t believe in wars and killing people in other countries for their natural resources.
 If an enemy, foreign or domestic comes rolling down the street here in Phoenix, at 68 years of age, I will pick up my gun and defend our country.

 To be continued…..